 Visitor parking is available along Ohio Drive, SW between the Lincoln and Thomas Jefferson Memorials.
 Bus parking is available primarily along Ohio Drive, SW near the Lincoln and Thomas Jefferson Memorials and along Ohio Drive, SW in East Potomac Park.
 See the Maps section for a detailed understanding of these areas.

-The cost of metered parking is $2 per hour for a maximum of 3 hours (not renewable at that same location), and is in effect from 7 a.m. – 8 p.m. daily (including weekends and holidays, except December 25).
+The cost of metered parking as of January 1, 2020 will be $2.30 per hour for a maximum of 3 hours (not renewable at that same location), and is in effect from 7 a.m. – 8 p.m. daily (including weekends and holidays, except December 25).
 Pay stations accept credit cards and debit cards (no cash/coin); payment can also be made via the Parkmobile app or website.
 The District of Columbia’s Department of Public Works parking enforcement officers will enforce the meters.

 Recommended in the National Mall Plan and the subject of public review and comment in 2014, the metered parking spaces are available on Constitution Avenue NW between 15th Street NW and 22nd Street NW; Independence Avenue SW between 15th Street and Maine Avenue; Jefferson Drive SW; Madison Drive NW; Ohio Drive SW between 23rd Street SW and Inlet Bridge; Parkway Drive NW; and West Basin Drive SW.
 Parking lots that will become metered include those at the Tidal Basin (off of Maine Avenue SW); on Buckeye Drive SW (next to the tennis courts in East Potomac Park); and Lots A, B and C on Ohio Drive SW in East Potomac Park.

 The benefits of the new parking meters are already being seen in the DC Circulator’s National Mall route.
 Launched in the summer of 2015 as a cooperative effort of the NPS, the D.C.
 Department of Transportation and D.C.
 Surface Transit, Inc., the NPS portion of the operating costs for this service is derived from the parking meter revenue.
 At just a dollar a ride, the National Mall route provides affordable public bus service to 15 stops within easy walking distance of nearly 30 of the city’s most popular monuments, memorials and museums.
 See the Parking Meter FAQ page for additional information.